 Save some time and walk up Marianska Hill to enjoy stunning views (it is a pilgrimage place where each July up to 500 000 people climb).
 You can see also a Basilica of the Visitation of the Blessed Virgin Mary there.

-Did you know that this medieval gem Levoca was also visited by the pope John Paul II in 1995 (among other Slovak cities)?
+Did you know that this medieval gem Levoca was also visited by Pope John Paul II in 1995 (among other Slovak cities)?

-– one of the largest castle ruins of Central Europe lies in a beautiful area of Spiss region.
-Built upon the travertine hill, the history of this mighty fortress goes back to the 12 century, where it was a fort on the northern border of the Upper Hungary (present-day Slovakia).
+One of the largest castle ruins of Central Europe lies in a beautiful area of Spiss region.
+Built upon the travertine hill, the history of this mighty fortress goes back to the 12 century, where it was a fort on the northern border of Upper Hungary (present-day Slovakia).